Monsters in a Mirror

 Contains tales of horror and dark fantasy, and consequently some disturbing, violent, and sexual imagery, including descriptions of sexual assault.

-No events currently scheduled.
+No other events currently scheduled.
 Correct this grievous state of affairs!

 The book is available from a variety of places online: I get the largest cut of the sale if you order it from Lulu, though I would appreciate it if any reviews were left on Amazon.
 (Sincerely, I would, whether you loved it, hated it, had any kind of emotional or intellectual response -- there's nothing worse than dead silence.)
 If you're a retailer interested in carrying copies of the book on your shelves, they're available wholesale from Ingram.